 Gather materials.
 You will need:

-- Thread (color that matches patch or invisible thread)
+-Thread (color that matches patch or transparent thread)

 Note: If you are sewing patches on wearables, try each item on to make sure the patch will be in the correct location.